zxcwhale/android_hal_gpsbds/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/4736883/21558867/1b691146-ce7c-11e6-93fb-ec7dd9784f20.png)
 * 02,05,13,15,20,21,24,29 and 30 with white foreground and black background are GPS satellites.
 * 201, 202 and 203 with black foreground and white background are BDS satellites.
+* The maximum display satellites number of GPSTest are 12, but there are 21 satellites in view, so the rest are not displayed.